This training chapter provides an introduction into the components and functionality of the user interface of Mapp Intelligence.

 - The number of rows that can be exported depends on the individual contract.

 When you are using the Intelligence API, you need to get the JSON configuration of your analysis.
-When you are finished with building your analysis, click “Copy JSON Configuration” to copy the JSON into your clipboard.
+When you finish building your analysis, click “Copy JSON Configuration” to copy the JSON into your clipboard.

 Help is available at the following points: